Isaac-Muscat/game_engine/README.md

 I will only stop using these fancy C++ features if I need more performance for the engine.
 I think they hit the sweet spot in terms of performance and ease of use.

+## What was I Doing Last
+Variable size light array.
+In the middle of changing uniform to storage bufffer but not sure if this is best.
+Quuick profiling hack on render time taken and update time taken (Not Accurate)

 ## Current Tasks
 Automatic shader recompliation on change
 1. Scene Graph Component